Introduction to Collaboratex

 - Not so large codebase

-- Simple UI design
+- Simple and minimal UI design

 - Minimal syntax highlighting